MonoxideFlames/Regex/README.md

 eg:

 **(ab)+**
-the above expression matches all sequences of the characters 'ab' that repeat at least once.
+    matches all sequences of the characters 'ab' that repeat at least once.

 **ab+**
-The above expression matches all sequences starting with an 'a' followed by one or more 'b' characters.
+    matches all sequences starting with an 'a' followed by one or more 'b' characters.

 **ab?**
-The above expression matches 'a' or 'ab', the 'b' is optional. another example is colou?r, which matches 'color' or 'colour'
+    matches 'a' or 'ab', the 'b' is optional.
+Another example is colou?r, which matches 'color' or 'colour'

 **ab\*|a\*b**
-The above expression matches the sequences determined by ab\* or a\*b.
+    matches the sequences determined by ab\* or a\*b.
 A real world example would be me(t|d)al, which matches 'metal' or 'medal'.

-This is a basic regex specification, but it is extended to specify character sets, which makes it easier to read and match.
+*This is only a basic regex specification, but it is extended to specify custom character sets*
 # Character Set mode:
-**This is enclosed between a '\[' and '\]'** an example would be
+**This is enclosed between a '\[' and '\]'**

-**me\[t|d\]al**
+an example would be.     **me\[t|d\]al**

 This matches 'metal' and 'medal' just like alternation, but it does it by using a set of characters as opposed to creating alternate paths through the regex.
 This is useful in the following way:

 **\[A-Z\]**    specifies the set of uppercase letters.
 This is much easier to deal with over having to list out every character in an alternation scheme.
 It is also faster.
 **(A|B|D|E|F|G|H|I...|Z)** vs **\[A-Z\]**

 Within charset mode, you can maipulate these sets using set operations.